Y-Shcheholskyy/graalpy.github.io/docs/graalpy/guides/Installing_GraalPy.md

 ## Installing GraalPy

-####  Linux and macOS
+####  Linux

 The easiest way to install GraalPy on Linux is to use [Pyenv](https://github.com/pyenv/pyenv) (the Python version manager).
-To install version 23.1.0 using Pyenv, run the following commands:
+To install version 23.1.1 using Pyenv, run the following commands:
 ```bash
 pyenv install graalpy-23.1.1
 ```